OpenNebula/docs/source/release_notes/release_notes/features.rst

 -  :ref:`Optional building from source code <compile>`
 -  :ref:`System features a small footprint <plan>`, less than 10Mb
 -  :ref:`Detailed log files <log_debug>` with :ref:`syslog support <log_debug_configure_the_logging_system>` for the different components that maintain a record of significant changes
+-  Ability to :ref:`import VMs <import_wild_vms>` running in hypervisors (all of them now supported, even the hybrids) that have not being launched by OpenNebula.

 Easy Extension and Integration
 ==============================